 Impact on profit after tax

 Particulars March 31, 2024 March 31, 2023

-Increase by -% Negligible or no impact
+Increase by -% Negligible ov ne import

-Decrease by -%
+Decrease by -% Negligible or no impact

 The company's main interest rate risk arises from long term and short term borrowings with variable rates, which expose the company to cash flow interest rate risk.
 During March 31, 2023 and March 31, 2022, Company's borrowings are denominated in INR.